BiohackersDigital/KnowledgeBase/FREQUENTLY ASKED QUESTIONS.md

 No, RFID/NFC implants cannot track your location because they lack a power source.
 These implants are entirely passive and must be within a few centimeters of a specialized reader to function.
 Consider pet microchips: if your dog goes missing, someone must bring it to a veterinarian to have the microchip scanned.
 It's not possible to GPS locate a lost animal solely using its microchip alone.

 **GPS**: The satellite-based radio navigation system owned by the United States Government and operated by the United States Space Force.
-Examples include Google Maps, Apple Maps, and Garmin.

 </details>